-- See 'How do we create sustainable value?' in 'Our business model' - See 'What are our main challenges?' in 'Our business model' - See 'Our role in society' in 'Our strategy' - See 'Our business units' for each country under 'Our role in society' - Sustainability statement
+- See 'How do we create sustainable value?' in 'Our business model' - See 'What are our main challenges?' in 'Our business model' - See 'Our role in society' in 'Our strategy' - Sustainability statement

 In the 'Consolidated financial statements' (in the notes below each table):